12 Indoor Activities for Kids on Rainy Days - Baby Chick

 Pre-teen boy making a cake in the kitchen mixing cake mix, smiling, close up

 Some of my favorite indoor activities for kids involve the kitchen.
 Have your kids help you pick out a recipe and give it a go.
-Sometimes, involving kids in cooking a new meal or recipe helps motivate even the pickiest of eaters to try something new because it gives them control and ownership over the situation.
+Sometimes, involving kids in cooking a new meal or recipe helps motivate even the pickiest eaters to try something new, as it gives them control and ownership over the situation.
 Plus, they see all the ingredients that went into it.

 1. Sewing